AzureKn1ght/AXS-Restake/README.md

 To: https://katana.roninchain.com/#/farm

 ## Strategy 2
-This strategy involves claiming farm reward (RON tokens) and swapping the RON tokens to AXS and staking it into the AXS staking vault for AXS rewards, thereby creating a farming loop between the LP and AXS farms.
+This strategy involves claiming farm rewards (RON tokens) and swapping the RON tokens to AXS and staking it into the AXS staking vault for AXS rewards, thereby creating a farming loop between the LP and AXS farms.

 From: https://katana.roninchain.com/#/farm \
 To: https://stake.axieinfinity.com/